adityasaky/gittuf-ndss-eval/README.md

 ### Experiment 3 - RSL Divergence

+This experiment simulates a scenario focusing on how  gittuf's Reference State Log (RSL) propagates across repository copies.

-This experiment simulates a scenario with a repository owner creating a gittuf-enabled repository and making a commit.
+First, a repository owner creates a gittuf-enabled repository and makes a commit.
 Another user unrelated to the first developer (but with read access to the repository) then clones the repository.

 The original developer then goes back and overwrites the first commit with a malicious edit.
 The other user attempts to pull the changes, but is warned by